 But if the concept of free will was eroded, society as we know it would unravel.
 We could hope for and encourage change in the criminal or our fickle friend, because we are disappointed in their character, but we could never hold their acts against them.

 Such a view would have profound consequences on our personal relationships with people and on how we view people criminally and socio-politically.

-Our allure to the concept of free will can be attributed to the fact that freedom underpins everything about our realities: every decision we thought we made in past, everything we think we deserve praise for, everything we regret, everything we thought we made for ourselves, could all be founded on one big lie without it.
+Our allure to the concept of free will can be attributed to the fact that freedom underpins everything about our realities: without it every decision we thought we made in past, everything we think we deserve praise for, everything we regret, everything we thought we made for ourselves, could be founded on one big lie.